Carpathian Germans: Kingdom of Hungary

 Germans settled in the northern territory of the medieval Kingdom of Hungary (then called Upper Hungary, today mostly Slovakia) from the 12th to the 15th centuries (see Ostsiedlung), mostly after the 1241 Mongol invasion of Europe.
 There had probably already been some isolated settlers in the area of Pressburg (Pozsony, today's Bratislava).
 The Germans were usually attracted by kings seeking specialists in various trades, such as craftsmen and miners.
 They usually settled in older Slavic market and mining settlements.
-Until approximately the 15th century, the ruling classes of most cities in present-day Slovakia were almost exclusively Germans.
+Until approximately the 15th century, the ruling classes of most cities in present-day Slovakia were almost exclusively composed of Germans.

 The main settlement areas were in the vicinity of Pressburg and some language islands in Szepes County (Hungarian: Szepesség; German: Zips; Latin: Scepusium, today Spiš region in Slovakia) and the Hauerland regions.
 The settlers in the Szepes County were known as Zipser Sachsen (Zipser Saxons, Hungarian: cipszerek).
 Within Carpathian Ruthenia, they initially settled around Taracköz (German: Theresiental, today Teresva in Ukraine) and Munkács (German: Munkatsch, today Mukachevo in Ukraine).

 The Carpathian Germans, like the Slovaks, were subjected to policies of Magyarization in the latter half of the 19th and the early the 20th century.
 Furthermore, many Carpathian Germans voluntarily magyarized their names to climb the social and economic ladder.

 On 28 October 1918, the National Council of Carpathian Germans in Késmárk (German: Käsmark, today Kežmarok, Slovakia) declared their loyalty to the Kingdom of Hungary, but a Slovak group declared it to be part of Czechoslovakia two days later.